csc-training/csc-env-eff/slides/09_singularity.md

 - Containers are becoming a popular way to distribute software
   - Single command installation
   - All dependencies included, so more portable
+  - Normal user rights enough when using an existing container
 - Root access on build system is enough
   - Root access, package managers (yum, apt, etc) can be utilized  even when not available in the target system.